sestrifork/class1/README.md

 Lecture 4: Many non overlapping rectangles
 Make as many non overlapping rectangles on the canvas.
 Hint: Use array to store the previous non overlapping rectangles to test if the new one can be added to the set of non overlapping rectangles.

+Lecuture 5: Corona virus
+Look at the showSESDemo.js code and see how I am using the Array object.
+The sprint goal is to make a corona virus simulator.
+Each press on the button simulates a new day with new infected.
+Each day show have a new color.
+Please reach out to get an easy start on the Array object.